cryptidintheshell/comp-trol/README.md

-# CompMan: A Remote Computer Management Tool
+# Comp-trol: A Remote Computer Management Tool

 A multi-component remote administration and management system designed for host-client computer control.
 This project provides a desktop server application, a Windows-based client, and an alternative control interface through a NodeMCU (ESP8266).